anjanpandey/anjanpandey/README.md

-Hey 👋, I am a founder of healcovery.
+Hey 👋, I am Anjan, founder of healcovery.

 I am a lifelong learner.
 I like to sing, travel, and sketch.